open-simh/.github/docs/simdocs/pdp11_doc.md

 typically used 029 or 026FTN mappings.

-DEC operating systems used a variety of methods to determine the end of a deck, recognizing that \'hopper empty\' does not necessarily mean the end of a deck.
+DEC operating systems used a variety of methods to determine the end of a deck, recognizing that 'hopper empty' does not necessarily mean the end of a deck.
 Below is a summary of the various operating system conventions for signaling end of deck: